venus714/venus714/README.md

 # 💫 About Me:
-I'm currently working on various projects<br>I'm currently learning ruby on rails<br>Ask me about java-script,ruby,ruby on rails,html,css and <br>Fun fact : I spend 90% of my time at the animal shelter i volunteer laughing.The animals crack me up
+I'm currently working on various projects<br><br>Ask me about java-script,ruby,ruby on rails,html,react,css and php

 ## 🌐 Socials: